 Late in the 1988 season, Forsch was dealt to the Houston Astros for Denny Walling.
-The next year, on August 3rd, he had one of the lowlights of his career, giving up 10 earned runs in 7 innings of relief work against the New York Mets.
+The next year, on August 3rd, he had one of the lowlights of his career, giving up 10 earned runs on 18 hits in 7 innings of relief work against the Cincinnati Reds.
+He relieved Jim Clancy, who had failed to retire a batter in the 1st, and gave up 9 straight hits before closing out the inning, in which the Reds scored 14 runs against the two veteran pitchers.
+He was the last major league pitcher to allow 9 consecutive hits until David Price did so for the Detroit Tigers in 2014.
 He retired after the season.

-With 163 wins in a St. Louis uniform, Forsch is the third-winningest pitcher in team history through 2011, trailing Bob Gibson (251) and Jesse Haines (210).
+With 163 wins in a St. Louis uniform, Forsch was the fourth-winningest pitcher in team history through 2022, trailing Bob Gibson (251), Jesse Haines (210) and Adam Wainwright (195).
 The most similar pitcher, according to the similarity scores method, is Paul Splittorff.
 The two were contemporaries, and Paul won 166 games.
 Paul also won 20 games once and pitched most of his career for one team as well.
 Their career ERAs were also virtually the same, and Paul died less than a year before Forsch.
-The main differences between the two was that Bob was righthanded and pitched all of his career in the National League, while Splittorff was lefthanded and pitched entirely in the American League.
+The main differences between the two were that Bob was right-handed and pitched all of his career in the National League, while Splittorff was left-handed and pitched entirely in the American League.

 Forsch was regarded as a good-hitting pitcher, hitting .213 with 12 home runs during his major league career and winning two Silver Slugger Awards.
 He hit .308 in 1975, .295 in 1980, and .298 in 1987, and clubbed a grand slam off Mike Bielecki of the Pittsburgh Pirates on August 10, 1986